-- Dual Wielding: He attacks Diana with two swords in the final battle.
+- Dual Wielding: He attacks Diana with two swords in the final battle of Wonder Woman.

 - Even Evil Has Standards: He is legitimately disgusted at mankind and their actions.

-- Even he didnt want Steppenwolf to invade Earth.
+- Even he didnt want the New Gods to invade Earth.

-- Evil Brit: He's actually Greek, but he pretends to be a British nobleman to ensure a terrible peace that will provoke the next World War.
+- Evil Brit: He pretends to be a British nobleman to ensure a terrible peace that will provoke the next World War.

 - Evil Counterpart: To Diana, and the Amazons in general.
 Both originate from Greek mythology and are adept at combat.
 While Diana actively participated in the war, Ares stood back and pulled the strings.
 While Diana is an idealist, Ares is a bitter misanthrope who believes the best thing for the world is humanity's extinction.
 They both want peace, but Diana wants it through the end of the war, whereas Ares also wants it through the "end of war"... via the annihilation of mankind.

 - Evil Sounds Deep: The moment Ares begun to fault his power, the deeper his voice became.

 - FaceHeel Turn: At some point, he stopped caring about protecting humans (like he did during Steppenwolf's invasion) and started corrupting them into waging war at each other.